keithf4/testingdocs/mimeo.md

 *dml_maker(p_src_table text, p_dblink_id int, p_dest_table text DEFAULT NULL, p_index boolean DEFAULT true, p_filter text[] DEFAULT NULL, p_condition text DEFAULT NULL, p_pulldata boolean DEFAULT true, p_pk_name text[] DEFAULT NULL, p_pk_type text[] DEFAULT NULL, p_debug boolean DEFAULT false)*
  * Function to automatically setup dml replication for a table.
 See setup instructions above for permissions that are needed on source database.
 By default source and destination table will have same schema and table names.
  * Source table must have a primary key or unique index.
 Either the primary key or a unique index (first in alphabetical order if more than one) on the source table will be obtained automatically.
 Columns of primary/unique key cannot be arrays nor can they be an expression.
+ * The trigger function created on the source table has the SECURITY DEFINER flag set.
+This allows any writes to the source table to be able to write to the queue table as well.
  * If destination table already exists, no data will be pulled from the source.
 You can use the refresh_dml() 'repull' option to truncate the destination table and grab all the source data.
- * The queue table and trigger function on the source database will have permissions set to allow any current roles with write privileges on the source table to use them.
-If any further privileges are changed on the source table, the queue and trigger function will have to have their privileges adjusted manually.
  * Multiple destinations are supported for a single source table but there is a hard limit of 100 destinations.
 Be aware that doing so places multiple triggers on the source table which will in turn be writing to multiple queue tables to track changes.
 This can cause noticable performance penalties depending on the level of write traffic on the source table.
  * p_dblink_id is the data_source_id from the dblink_mapping_mimeo table for where the source table is located.
  * p_dest_table, an optional argument,  is to set a custom destination table.
 Be sure to schema qualify it if needed.